 The final issue of "Approved Armaments" which has been traced comes in July 1917, but this is slightly confusing.
 Only Cheshunt and Enfield Lock are mentioned, both under Northern Sub-Command.
 Whether Waltham Sub-Command as a separate unit had ceased to exist by that time is not known, nor whether the other sites under its control had by then been abandoned.

-Northern Sub Command was part of a broad swathe of sites protecting London from an attack from the north and it appears that the two Waltham sites listed the 3inch 20cwt had been widely adopted as the standard weapon of AA defence and all the eighteen sites within Northern Sub-Command were equipped with it.
+Northern Sub-Command was part of a broad swathe of sites protecting London from an attack from the north and it appears that the two Waltham sites listed had been incorporated into this more general anti-aircraft barrier.
+By that time the 3inch 20cwt had been widely adopted as the standard weapon of AA defence and all the eighteen sites within Northern Sub-Command were equipped with it.